samhuk/sock-state/README.md

 ---

-If you found this package delightful, feel free to [buy me a coffee](https://www.buymeacoffee.com/samhuk) ✨
+If you would like to support the development of Exhibitor, feel free to [sponsor me on GitHub](https://github.com/sponsors/samhuk) or [buy me a coffee](https://www.buymeacoffee.com/samhuk) ✨